Architectural Technology & Building Sciences

 Associate in Applied Science (A.A.S)

-The Architectural Technology and Building Sciences degree provides knowledge and technical experience that allows students to advance beyond entry-level drafting to more complex designs.
+The architectural technology and building sciences degree program provides you with the knowledge and technical experience that will allow you to advance beyond entry-level drafting to more complex designs.
 Instruction emphasizes technical competence and utilizes computer-aided drafting (CAD).
 The faculty work closely with architectural firms in the area to assure the program meets the needs of the architectural community.
-The majority of the core courses needed for this degree are offered at FLCC's Victor Campus Center.
+The majority of the core courses needed for this degree is offered at FLCC's Victor Campus Center.